 spring.h2.console.path=/h2-console spring.h2.console.settings.trace=false spring.h2.console.settings.web-allow-others=false

-In the snippet above, we set the console path to be /h2-console which is relative to the address and port of our running application.
-Therefore if our app is running at http://localhost:9001 then the console will be available at http://localhost:9001/h2-console.
+In the snippets above, we set the console path to be /h2-console, which is relative to the address and port of our running application.
+Therefore, if our app is running at http://localhost:9001, the console will be available at http://localhost:9001/h2-console.

 The H2 database is fully compatible with Spring Boot.
 We’ve seen how to configure it and how to use the H2 console for managing our running database.